In Nigeria, Manchester United fans electrocuted watching game

 Nigeria police later confirmed that seven fans passed away in the incident, with 10 seriously injured.

 More than 80 people were at the center when the incident occurred around 9:48 p.m.

-Manchester United responded by sending its condolences via its Twitter page.
 Manchester United won the game 2-1.
 It was played at the Old Trafford stadium in Manchester.

+"Our thoughts go out to the United fans, their friends and families affected by the tragedy in Calabar, Nigeria, yesterday," Manchester United said in a tweet.

 Nigeria's President Muhammadu Buhari said he was "shocked and saddened" by the deaths.